Sidney Strube: The Little Man

-His cartoons for the Express included his character the Little Man, the personification of the "man in the street", which appeared every day on the editorial page.
-The "Little Man" wore a bowler hat and an umbrella and represented the hard-pressed taxpayer suffering under politicians and vested interests.
+Strube's cartoons for the Express included his character the Little Man, the personification of the "man in the street", which appeared every day on the editorial page.
+The "Little Man" wore a bowler hat, carried an umbrella, and represented the hard-pressed taxpayer suffering under politicians and vested interests.

 The Little Man also represented an Englishness that saw itself as modern, in contrast with the traditional John Bull figure used by cartoonists.
-The interwar years witnessed the growth of the middle class and the suburbs, along with the domestification of popular culture.
+The interwar years witnessed growth of the middle class and of the suburbs, along with the domestification of popular culture.
 According to Alison Light, the nation abandoned "formerly heroic...public rhetorics of national destiny" in favour of "an Englishness at once less imperial and more inward-looking, more domestic and more private".
 Consequently, traditional state displays of patriotism (such as the Silver Jubilee of George V) became less significant; in this context the Little Man replaced John Bull as the personification of the nation.
 According to Rod Brookes, Strube's cartoons represented a "modern, privatised version of British national identity defined against the archaic, aggressive, jingoistic Nationalism of European countries".

 Some saw the Little Man as symbolic of Britain's post-First World War decline.
-George Orwell's protagonist in his 1936 novel Keep the Aspidistra Flying denounces the Little Man as a symbol of suburban mediocrity and conformity: "the typical bowler-hatted sneak—Strube's ‘little man’".
+George Orwell's protagonist in his 1936 novel Keep the Aspidistra Flying denounces the Little Man as a symbol of suburban mediocrity and conformity: "the typical bowler-hatted sneak—Strube's 'little man'".
 W. H. Auden's 1937 poem "Letter to Lord Byron" favourably contrasted John Bull to the Little Man.
 Auden wrote: